CanPixel/aether/README.md

 - AiR dossier context, previews, and generated Markdown files
 - iCE topic maps generated through in-process local models

 Normal browsing is still normal browsing.
 Websites loaded in the browser can make their own network requests, track sessions, run JavaScript, and communicate with their own servers.
-The privacy boundary applies to Æther's indexing and intelligence pipeline, not to websites themselves.
+The privacy boundary applies to ÆTHER's indexing and intelligence pipeline, not to websites themselves.

 ## Prerequisites